Xuanwo/blog/content/2023/04-rust-std-fs-slower-than-python.md

 ## Conclusion

 In conclusion, the issue isn't software-related.
-Python outperforms C/Rust due to an AMD bug.
+Python outperforms C/Rust due to an AMD CPU bug.
 (I can finally get some sleep now.)

 However, our users continue to struggle with this problem.
 Unfortunately, features like `FSRM` will be implemented in `ucode`, leaving us no choice but to wait for AMD's response.
 An alternative solution could be not using `FSRM` or providing a flag to disable it.
 Rust developers might consider switching to `jemallocator` for improved performance - a beneficial move even without the presence of AMD CPU bugs.